authxt/PlanX/README.md

 # Planx Web App

 Planx Web App is a powerful and flexible tool designed to manage tasks effectively.
-It combines the functionality of a modern Todo app with collaboration and offline capabilities, ensuring you can stay organized anytime, anywhere.
+It combines the functionality of a modern PlanX with collaboration and offline capabilities, ensuring you can stay organized anytime, anywhere.

 ## Features